 Help for Writing Your Resume

 Although this guide is titles The Complete Guide to Resume Writing for Nursing Students and Alumni, there is valuable information for you, no matter what program you are in.
-If you have questions or would like some help with your resume, please contact the Retention Office.
+If you have questions or would like some help with your resume, please contact the Student Success Office.

 "English as a Second Language" Resources

 The use of the English articles (a, an, and the) is often a challenge to student writers who are not native English speakers.
 The authors of this University of Toronto document did an excellent job of explaining the rules for using articles and added a quick-reference chart that you can use to review those rules as needed.